buy Passion Flower supplement 200

 Passionflower herb contains flavonoids, sterols, cholorogenic acid, volatile oil, and traces of alkaloids (including harmine, harman).
 The methanol extracts of leaves, stems, flowers, and whole plant exhibit anti-anxiety effects.
 The roots are practically devoid of anti-anxiety effects.
 This means the leaves seem to contain the most concentration of the active ingredients.

-Passion Flower and anxiety
+Passion Flower and anxiety, help with relaxation

 A double-blind randomized trial compared the efficacy of passion flower extract with oxazepam in the treatment of generalized anxiety disorder.
 The study was performed on 36 out-patients diagnosed with anxiety allocated in a random fashion: 18 to the passion flower extract 45 drops/day plus placebo tablet group, and 18 to oxazepam 30 mg/day plus placebo drops for a 4-week trial.
 Passion flower extract and oxazepam were effective in the treatment of generalized anxiety disorder.
 Significantly more problems relating to impairment of job performance were encountered with subjects on oxazepam.
 The results suggest that passion flower extract is an effective herb for the management of generalized anxiety disorder, and the low incidence of impairment of job performance with passion flower extract compared to oxazepam is an advantage.